UWrc/UWrc.github.io/docs/gpus/nvidia_ngc.md

 title: NVIDIA NGC Containers
 ---

 In the Containers section, you learned the multiple ways in which containers can be used.
-In this section we will cover [<ins>**NGC (NVIDIA GPU Cloud) containers**</ins>](https://catalog.ngc.nvidia.com/) that are performance-optimized, tested, and ready to deploy on GPU.
+In this section we will cover [**NGC (NVIDIA GPU Cloud) containers**](https://catalog.ngc.nvidia.com/) that are performance-optimized, tested, and ready to deploy on GPU.

 Researchers can leverage GPU acceleration to train large-scale language models, enabling more efficient processing of textual datasets and advancing tasks like text generation and sentiment analysis.
 GPUs play a pivotal role in accelerating training and inference tasks for deep learning models, from computer vision to speech recognition, empowering researchers to tackle complex problems with unprecedented speed and scalability.
 GPUs accelerate compute-intensive tasks like molecular dynamics simulations or climate modeling.
 GPU code acceleration offers unparalleled performance and scalability for researchers across disciplines.